toverbay/fargrid/README.md

 # Fargrid

-Yet another attempt at a game engine based on Cherno's [Hazel Game Engine Series](https://www.youtube.com/playlist?list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT).
+Yet another attempt at a game engine.
+This one is based on Cherno's [Hazel Game Engine Series](https://www.youtube.com/playlist?list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT).

 Disclaimer: I am neither a professional game programmer nor a very strong C++ programmer.

-I am a professional software engineer working on C# and JavasScript projects, so I thought it might be fun to do something a little different.
+I am a professional software engineer working on C# and JavasScript projects and I thought it might be fun to do something a little different.
 The plan is to follow along with Cherno's Hazel development videos and adapt it to a game engine I could use in a C# project.
 It might be cool.
 It might be an epic failure.
 Either way, it should be interesting.

 ## Notes from the videos

-- I actually started the project by following along in the [Project Setup](https://www.youtube.com/watch?v=KG8cAGvn9d4&list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT&index=4) video.
-I used "Fargrid" whereever Cherno used "Hazel" and "FG" whereever he used "HZ".
+- I started the project by following along in the [Project Setup](https://www.youtube.com/watch?v=KG8cAGvn9d4&list=PLlrATfBNZ98dC-V-N3m0Go4deliWHPFwT&index=4) video.
+I used "Fargrid" wherever Cherno used "Hazel" and "FG" wherever he used "HZ".

   - [commit](https://github.com/toverbay/fargrid/commit/99a2bc8522aec981c8acf18860b87e6e66d57259)